It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 To make things even easier, you can use the optional VirtualTOUCH technology.
 This allows you to use a mobile device to send the order to the brewer, making the process touch-free.
 You can also utilize the BUNNlink technology to remotely monitor machine statistics and alerts.

-This machine is ideal for settings where you need a high volume of coffee but won't compromise on taste.
+This Coffee Maker is ideal for settings where you need a high volume of coffee but won't compromise on taste.
 It can brew 19.3 gallons per hour.
 It also has an energy-saving mode that reduces water temperature when the machine sits idle.

 Programming allows you to store your recipes.
 You can adjust the water volume, pulsing, and pre-infusion timing to get the perfect flavor profile.
 The machine can brew a half-gallon, one-gallon, or one and a half gallons at a time.

-This brewer has several safety features to prevent burns.
+This coffee brewer has several safety features to prevent burns.
 The funnel is designed to decrease the risk of splashes.
-The machine will not operate if either the funnel or server is not in place.
+The coffee brewer will not operate if either the funnel or server is not in place.
+It is a great high volume speed brew system from the family of bunn coffee makers.

-This machine is designed for medium-volume brewing in commercial settings.
+This coffee brewer is designed for medium-volume brewing in commercial settings.
 It has three burners to keep coffee continuously available.
 BrewWIZARD technology ensures the quality of every pot.

 You can choose the perfect brew profile with BUNN's Digital Brewer Control.
 Settings include water tank temperature, pre-infusion timing, and pulse brewing.
 For safety, the SplashGard funnel protects hands from burns.